TimoKar/Gobbos/README.md

 # Too many gobbos
 My programming sample as a simple game where you play in fantasy world and create your own character.
 This project shows some basic skills i have in Java.
-In addition to these i also know SQL and reading/writing text files in Java, but this project didn't need those.

 The .rar file contains:
 -"Gameready" folder, this folder contains launch ready version of the game.